kkrull/marmot/doc/decisions.md

 - Create `use` packages like `userepository` for operations upon each context.
 - Create `svc` packages like `svcfs` for service implementations, such as using the file system.
 - Create `main` package(s) like `mainfactory` to create dependencies and wire everything together.
-- Create additional packages such as `corerepositorymock` and `testsupport` as-needed, to separate test automation code from production code.

-This leads to the following compile-time dependencies among top-level packages:
+This leads to the following dependencies (compile-time; runtime dependencies are dashed lines) among top-level packages:

 ```mermaid
 graph LR